food-innovation/mock-member-connex/README.md

 Logs the user out

-Body Params

-    {
-      "Person_id": The member's id,
+Params as Form URL encoded

+    Person_id=The member's id
-      "hash": an HMAC 256 hash derived from the Person_id and APP Secret.
+    hash=an HMAC 256 hash derived from the Person_id and APP Secret
-    }

 Returns